scrapy-plugins/scrapy-djangoitem/README.rst

         name = scrapy.Field(default='No Name')

 This is useful to provide properties to the field, like a default or any other property that your project uses.
+Those additional fields won't be taken into account when doing a ``DjangoItem.save()``.

 DjangoItem caveats
 ==================